maazabdulbasith/maazabdulbasith/README.md

 - 👋 Hi, I’m @maazabdulbasith
-- 👀 I’m interested in Full Stack Development, Ethical Hacking and DevOps!
+- 👀 I’m interested in Full Stack Development in AIML, Ethical Hacking and DevOps!
-- 🌱 I’m currently learning Full Stack Development, Devops and Ethical Hacking whilst pursuing Engineering
+- 🌱 I’m currently a dev in Full Stack Development in AI&ML, while learning DevOps.
-- 💞️ I’m looking to collaborate on any opportunities i get!
 - 📫 How to reach me : maazabdulbasith@gmail.com

 <!---